About Barefoot Co-op and Community Business Development training

 During 2020, using funding from Network for Social Change, Barrow Cadbury Trust and Power To Change we have been delivering the first pilot programme of training.
 21 participants from a range of different co-operatives and community businesses have been joining online face-to-face tutor led sessions, carrying out preparation and self directed learning tasks, practicing their learning with case study client groups, meeting outside of sessions and participating in an online forum.

-A second cohort of learners will be undertaking the second run of Barefoot from October 2021, and we already have plans in place for Barefoot 3.0 to run in early 2022.
+A second cohort of learners are undertaking the second run of Barefoot from October 2021, and a third cohort are starting in January 2022.
+We are already considering a 4th run in 2022.

 The Barefoot training programme has been designed for